 Joint Venture Option

-You go to any major law firm in Thailand, the two most renowned ones being Sunbelt Asia and Siam Legal.
+You go to any major law firm in Thailand, the two most renowned ones being Sunbelt Asia, Interactive Thailand and Siam Legal.
 Sunbelt Asia has the cheaper fees, Siam Legal 24 hours service – both are reliable and can handle any kind of legal issue for you.

 What these law firms do in order to solve the foreign ownership issue is to register one of their sister companies (which are Thai Limited Companies founded just for this practice) as the majority 51% shareholder of your Thai Limited Company.